Victor Caratini Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Cubs have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- His last appearance was on Sunday against the Colorado Rockies, when the lefty threw six innings, surrendering three earned runs while giving up four hits.
+- His last time out was on Tuesday against the Atlanta Braves, when the left-hander threw 5 1/3 innings, surrendering three earned runs while giving up six hits.

-- In six games this season, the 24-year-old has amassed an ERA of 3.00, with 6.3 strikeouts per nine innings.
-Opponents are hitting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.